Esteban0122/Python/readme.md

 # Python
- this is my first experience with Python.
+ This is my first experience with Python.
 I've learned how to use variables and do some arithmetic operations.

  ## Usage
  To use my scripts, you only have to run the following command: